biofrontiers2017eeg/eegtk/README.md

 ## Scope

 Is EEG test-retest data consistent enough to identify an individual?
 Do mTBI and concussive events change the effectiveness of the algorithm due to brainwave changes?
+Raw brainwave data taken from an electroencephalogram (EEG) system has been shown to be unique for each individual.
+Developing a machine learning algorithm to identify a specific person by their raw brainwave data can help to determine if a person’s brainwaves become unidentifiable after a concussion and therefore indicate changes in the brain.

 ## Tools
 Python package to analyse EEG Data: https://martinos.org/mne/stable/index.html